New Patron Information

-We are a part of a consortium of four libraries and your library account can also be used at the other three libraries (Smithfield, Lewiston, & Newton) as long as you are in good standing.
+We are part of the Northern Cache Library Consortium ; your library account can also be used at the other three libraries (Smithfield, Lewiston, & Newton) as long as you are in good standing.
 Your home base library should be the closest one to your residence.

-Check-out period is two weeks, unless you request an extended time.
+Check-out period is two weeks, unless you request an extended time which can be done under certain circumstances.
 Materials may be renewed if they are not on a waiting list.
 Renewals can be done by calling 258-5525 (leave a message if we are busy or closed) or you can renew online if you have set up your account.

 Overdue fines are 5¢ per day, per item, except videos which are $1.00 per day.
 All items have a one day grace period.
 Patrons with outstanding library fines of $5.00 or more will have privileges withheld until fines are paid in full or payment arrangements are made.
 Fines cannot be “worked off” – they must be paid in monies.

-Damaged or lost books will be charged to the patron for repair costs or replacement costs.
+Damaged or lost books: the patron will be charged replacement costs for damaged or lost materials.

 Interlibrary Loan is offered to anyone who is in good standing with the library.
 This service is provided when an item is not available locally; these items can come from all over the nation.
 A charge of $2.00 per request serves to offset some of the postage expense in returning the item.
 Items usually take one to three weeks to arrive.